Pope

 the limitations of papal infallibility by showing that it is possible for a true

-Pope to misinterpret Scripture and as a result issue a non-definitive judgment, as part of
+Pope to 1) misinterpret Scripture, and as a result 2) issue a non-definitive judgment as an act of his authentic Magisterium, which 3) contradicts divine revelation, and 4) confirms a person

 in objective mortal sin.
 Such a thing is possible